William Doyle calls his new federal post a natural transition from his youth.

 "I've been dealing with ships most of life," Doyle said.

-Experience: Growing up in the seaside community of Weymouth, Mass., Doyle was no stranger to sailing or shipyards.
+Growing up in the seaside community of Weymouth, Mass., Doyle was no stranger to sailing or shipyards.
 After graduating from Weymouth North High School in 1987, he studied engineering at the Massachusetts Maritime Academy.

 His previous professional leadership experience includes work as the director of permits, scheduling and compliance with the Office of the Federal Coordinator for Alaska Natural Gas Transportation Projects.
-In that role, he represented the U.S. as a lead negotiator for energy trade issues.
+In that role, he represented the U.S.

 For the past two years, he has served as chief of staff for the Marine Engineers' Beneficial Association.